Hawaii Pacific Health and Affiliates of Hawaii Pacific Health

 - Give you this Notice of our duties and privacy practices with respect to your PHI.

-- We May Use and Disclose Medical Information About You
+4. We May Use and Disclose Medical Information about You

 The following categories describe different ways we may use and disclose PHI.
 Not every use or disclosure in a category will be listed.

 a.
-Treatment: We may use and disclose your PHI to provide you with medical treatment or services.
+Your Treatment: We may use and disclose your PHI to provide you with medical treatment or services.
 For example, we may disclose your PHI to doctors, nurses, and other health care personnel or providers to coordinate the different things you need, such as prescriptions, lab work, and X-rays.
 We may also permit disclosure of your electronic health record via electronic transfer to other facilities and providers for treatment purposes.
 We also may disclose your PHI to other people who provide services that are part of your care, such as a hospice or home care agency.
 We may use or disclosure your PHI through telemedicine technology for treatment purposes.

 b.
-Payment: We may use and disclose your PHI to bill and collect payment for your health care services.
+Obtaining Payment: We may use and disclose your PHI to bill and collect payment for your health care services.
 We may disclose your PHI to other health care providers and organizations involved in your care to assist in their billing and collection efforts.
 This may include, for example, disclosures to your health insurance plan about services we recommend for you so your plan can determine eligibility, coverage, or medical necessity or for utilization review activities.
 We also may disclose your PHI to third parties for collection of payment and administration of grants that fund our programs.

 In addition, we may disclose your PHI for payment activities and certain business operations of another health care provider or health plan as long as they have or had a relationship with you; the information disclosed pertains to that relationship; and the information is used for one of the following health care operations: quality assessment and improvement; case management and care coordination.

-f.
+g.
 Research: Under certain circumstances, we may use and disclose your PHI for research purposes but only as allowed by law or with your permission.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
 We may use or allow other researchers to review your PHI for the purpose of preparing a plan for a specific research project but, in that event, none of your identifiable information will be allowed to leave our facilities.
 We may use your PHI to contact you with information about a research study in which you might be interested in participating.
 All research studies must be reviewed and approved by a committee, called an Institutional Review Board (IRB), before subjects may be enrolled.
 This process evaluates a proposed research project and its use of medical information, trying to balance the research needs with patients’ need for privacy of their medical information.
 If you choose to participate in a research study, you will be asked to sign a written form authorizing the use and disclosure of your PHI for that study, unless an IRB has determined that your authorization is not needed because the research involves no more than a minimal risk to your privacy.

-- You Will Have the Opportunity to Agree or Object to These Uses and Disclosures:
+5. You Will Have the Opportunity to Agree or Object to the Following Uses and Disclosures: